jassem-manita/midna/README.md

 ## License

 Licensed under the Apache License, Version 2.0.
-See LICENSE for details.
+See [LICENSE](LICENSE) for details.

 ## Author

-Created by Jassem - because pip's output was driving me crazy.
+Created by Jassem Manita.

 ---

-**Happy installing!**